 Ronald J. Doerfler Center for Innovation and Project Based Learning dedicated

-May 26, 2017 — Fairleigh Dickinson University’s new center for innovation and project based learning was dedicated in the memory of Ronald J. Doerfler BS'62, MBA'72 (Metro), who, together with his wife Krys, made a generous gift to make its construction possible.
+May 26, 2017 .
+Fairleigh Dickinson University’s new center for innovation and project based learning was dedicated in the memory of the late Ronald J. Doerfler BS'62, MBA'72 (Metro).
+His wife Krys was on hand for the dedication.
+The Doerflers have been longtime supporters of the University.

 President Christopher Capuano delivers remarks, citing Doerfler’s generosity and service to the University.

 The center is located in the Monninger Center at the Florham Campus.